 3. Proposals for maximum capacity thresholds for types B, C and D power-generating modules shall be subject to approval by the relevant regulatory authority or, where applicable, the Member State.
 In forming proposals the relevant TSO shall coordinate with adjacent TSOs and DSOs and shall conduct a public consultation in accordance with Article 10.
 A proposal by the relevant TSO to change the thresholds shall not be made sooner than three years after the previous proposal.

-4. Power-generating facility owners shall assist this process and provide data as requested by the relevant TSO.
+4. The capacity threshold from which the connection voltage of a power generating module will also be included in the determination of significance as set out in paragraph 2 will be set initially at 10MW.
+Where the relevant TSO wishes to amend this threshold, such a proposal may be made:

+(i) To decrease the threshold from 10MW down to a value greater than or equal to the higher of either 5MW or the capacity threshold at which a power generating module is of type C as set in paragraph 3; or

+(ii) To increase the threshold from 10MW up to the capacity threshold at which a power generating module is of type D as set in paragraph 3

+Such a proposal shall be subject to approval by the relevant regulatory authority or, where applicable, the Member State.
+In forming proposals the relevant TSO shall coordinate with adjacent TSOs and DSOs and shall conduct a public consultation in accordance with Article 10.
+A proposal by the relevant TSO to change the thresholds shall not be made sooner than three years after the previous proposal.

+The requirements described in EU 2016/1388 will be applicable to power generating module which will not export power to the grid under any condition; requirements described in the present regulation do not apply to such Power Generating Module.
+Power Generating Module that are expected to export power to the grid below the threshold applicable for Type A or in general to have limited power exported to the electrical system (below 30% of the installed power) will be subject to specific requirements.

 5. If, as a result of modification of the thresholds, a power-generating module qualifies under a different type, the procedure laid down in Article 4(3) concerning existing power-generating modules shall apply before compliance with the requirements for the new type is required.

 Article 6